Backstage at Birdland

 April 15, 2003

 Jazz at Columbia University is having "A Day for Dexter" a tribute to Dexter Gordon.
 Its an all day affair ending in a evening concert featuring Barry Harris, Frank Wess, and Salim Washigton's Harlem Art Ensemble which I am in and will play some of my arrangements!
-Here is a link for more information on A Day for Dexter The concert is 8 PM, Tuesday, April 15th at the Miller Theatre.
+Here is a link for more information on A Day for Dexter THe concert is 8 PM, Tuesday, April 15th at the Miller Theatre.
 Call 212-854-7799 for information.
-The Miller Theatre is located at Columbia University, 2960 Broadway (at 116th St.)
+THe Miller Theatre is located at Columbia University, 2960 Broadway (at 116th St.)

 January 7-12, 2003